Archisto/nappipeli/README.md

 ## Playing the game
 - Tap the 'Increase Value' button to raise a counter's value.
 If you hit a certain value before anyone else does, you'll win a prize.
 - Change your nickname by selecting 'Set Nickname' from the navigation bar and typing a name on the text input that is now visible.
-Tap 'Submit' after you're typed your nickname.
+Tap 'Submit' after you've typed your nickname.
 - See the last 10 winners by selecting 'Winners' from the navigation bar.